nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 > If you have Node installed with a version less than 6, please upgrade to the latest before continuing.

 ### 1.2 Git
 We're going synchronize our project with GitHub, so make sure you have Git installed.
 You can test if you have Git by opening a terminal and entering `git --version` which should return a version number if it's installed.
+If not, [download Git here](https://git-scm.com/).

 #### 1.2.1 GitHub
-You're going to need an account on [GitHub](https://github.com/).
+You're going to need a [GitHub account](https://github.com/).

 ### 1.3 Chrome
 [Install Google Chrome if you don't have it](https://www.google.com/chrome/browser/desktop/)

 ### 1.3.1 Postman
 Postman is a Chrome extension you will use to test your REST interface.
 It allows us to create web requests without having a website.
-[Download Postman here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
+[Install Postman here](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

 ## 2. Create project and initialize frameworks
 In this workshop you'll create everything yourself from scratch so you can see how all the pieces are assembled and come together.

-Let's start with GitHub.
+Let's start with making a new Git repository on GitHub.
+When we make a project we can choose to initialize Git in two ways:

+1. We can do `git init` in the project directory locally, which will create a local Git repository.
+Then we can create a repository on GitHub and in our local repository add GitHub as the _remote_ which will link the two repositories together.
+2. Or, as we will do below, we can make the GitHub repository first, then clone it locally to our computer.

+Both options result in the same set-up.
+Typically we do option 1 when we already have a codebase we want to push to GitHub, and option 2 when we are starting fresh.
+Let's continue with option 2.

 ### 2.1 Creating a new git repository
 - Go to GitHub and [create a new repository](https://github.com/new).
-Give it a name, check the box for adding a readme file and in the **Add .gitignore: None** dropdown box, select _Node_ and click the _Create repository_ button.
+Give it a name, check the box for adding a readme file and in the _Add .gitignore: None_ dropdown list, select _Node_ and click the _Create repository_ button.
-- Click the green _Clone or download_ button and copy the URL.
+- In the newly created repository, click the green _Clone or download_ button and copy the URL.
-- Open a terminal in a folder where you want to store this project and clone the GitHub repo here: `git clone [URL]`
+- Open a terminal on your computer in a folder where you want to store this project and clone the GitHub repo here: `git clone [URL]`
 - In the terminal, go into the new project directory.
 There should be a _README.md_ and a _.gitignore_ file there aswell as a _.git_ folder.
-Files and folders starting with `.` is hidden by default.
+Files and folders starting with `.` is hidden by default, but they're there.
 Now we have a completely empty project that we can work in.

 ### 2.2 Initializing the Node Package Manager (npm)